Jessi11111/fine-tuning-InternVL-78B/README.md

 # fine-tuning-InternVL-78B
- NVIDIA RTX PRO 6000 Blackwell
+ NVIDIA RTX PRO 6000 Blackwell, 96 GB of VRAM * 2

  What we need:
 ┌──────────────────────────────┐